The Worth of a 426 Hemi Engine

 It was a later engine date coded 1969.
 These are more valuable than the earlier 60’s blocks.

-The engine was complete including the intake, carbs, water pump, fuel pump, oil pump, distributor, coil and clutch fan.
+It was complete including the intake, carbs, water pump, fuel pump, oil pump, distributor, coil and clutch fan.

 The engine was supposedly low mileage but had a fresh rebuild with new rings, and it had the original bore size.